 Joining RareCan gives you the ability to donate your tissue samples to the BioResource for medical research.
 This page explains what the BioResource is and goes into more detail about the different types of tissue samples that may be involved.
-Please note that signing up does not commit you to donating tissue and you can cancel your membership at any time.
+Signing up does not commit you to donating tissue and you can cancel your membership at any time.

 Opportunities to take part in research